How to build a home addition

 Transfer of responsibility

-Once deficiencies have been corrected, your new home extension is yours!
+Once deficiencies have been corrected, your new home addition is yours!
 This is when the responsibility for the premises transfers from who was in charge of the project (general contractor) to the homeowner (you).
-Call your insurer to update your home insurance and add your new home extension since it was covered by the general contractor's insurer until now.
+Call your insurer to update your home insurance and add your new home addition since it was covered by the general contractor's insurer until now.

 13 - Complete your renovation project

 Once work is completed and all deficiencies are corrected, the contractor will have fulfilled most of their contractual obligations.
 To finalize the project, they must give you a letter of guarantee.
 Once you receive the latter, you can pay your last invoice, marking the end of your project!

 Plans and permits: What you need to know

 Any type of home addition or addition will require a building permit and architectural plans.
 Depending on the complexity of the work, a plan from a structural engineer could be sufficient.